A-I-Research-Facility/Reinforcement-learning/q-learning-4/README.md

                 self.move(x = 1, y = -1)

 ***
+💢 We should be able to move randomly if 'not' value is passed, or very specifically otherwise :

     def move(self, x = False, y = False):
-        '''
-        We wanna be able to move randomly if not value is passed, or very specifically otherwise.
-        '''
+This can attain the value 0, hence random movement can be up-down :

         if not x:
             self.x += np.random.randint(-1, 2)  # this can attain value 0, so this random movement can be up down
         else:
             self.x += x
+This can also attain the value 0 :

         if not y:
-            self.y += np.random.randint(-1, 2)  # this can attain value 0, so this random movement can be up down
+            self.y += np.random.randint(-1, 2)
         else:
             self.y += y

-        '''
-        Remember that we are making a 10 x 10 grid.
-We need to create movement boundaries for our agent.
+Since we are creating a 10 x 10 grid, we need to create movement boundaries for our agent :
-        '''

         if self.x < 0:
             self.x = 0
         elif self.x > SIZE - 1: